 how to make a perfect meringue

-Meringues MUST (yes, I am using the shouting capital letters) be made in a clean glass or stainless steel bowl.
+Meringues MUST (yes, I am using the obnoxious capital letters) be made in a clean glass or stainless steel bowl.
 If there is even a hint of oil in the pan, the meringue will not fluff up properly.
 The first time I made a lemon meringue pie, my sweet mother in law gave me this tip.

 Unfilled meringues can be stored in an airtight container and kept at room temperature a day ahead OR frozen for up to two weeks.